Big Doe Camp: Football Camp

 Football camps were held at Big Doe beginning in 1949 and ran for many years.
 The football camps were a brainchild of Argo's professional football player and U of T sports hall of fame member Ted Toogood and former North Toronto Collegeiate coach Bob Coulter.

 In 1955 the football camp attracted 52 Toronto High School students and a couple of out of towners all trying to get into shape and prepare for the upcoming football season.
 Camp founder Aubrey Rhamey was himself head grid coach of the Malvern Collegiate football team at the time.
 There were very few if any football camps operating at the time and this was considered very much needed as the time to get the boys into shape and the start of the football season only a couple of weeks into the start of the school year was very short.
 The boys attending the camp were not from any one school but came from Lawrence Park, Bloor, UTS, East York, Downsview, Malvern, Scarborough, Vaughn Road and Forest Hill as well as a few out of towners from Brantford, Brampton, and Kirkland Lake.

-Among the notable alumni of the football camps is Dr. Murray Brown, a retired professor at Dalhousie University, who attended Big Doe for a football camp in the summer of 1953.

 Canoe Tripping

 The camp also operated a small canoe tripping program in which most campers got out on a canoe trip every summer.
 For beginners at Camp they lasted 1 or 2 nights, for the more experienced Campers up to 10 or more days.
 Some trips went to far off places such as Lake Temagami, Northern Quebec, James Bay, Algonquin Park, and Georgian Bay.

-Common trips for boys with beginner to intermediate skill level included: